 With that being said, you may be able to burn more calories more efficiently on a treadmill compared to an elliptical.

 For example, a 2017 study into the effects of HIIT training found a treadmill to be effective for burning calories, reducing body fat, and improving cardiovascular fitness in a short period of time.

 Also, if you're training for a specific goal like a marathon, for example, then regularly running on a treadmill will likely be a better tool to help in your preparation.

 Ultimately, we feel both treadmills and cross trainers are great for their own specific purposes, and choosing which is right for you will come down to personal preference and your fitness goals.

 Can you lose weight using a cross trainer?

 According to Havard Medical School, a 155lbs person will burn 334 calories in 30 minutes on an elliptical, therefore suggesting you can lose weight whilst using an elliptical.

 However, it is important to pair your training with the right nutritious diet.

 The key here is to be in a calorie deficit, i.e. burning more calories than you consume throughout the day.

-A handy way to track this is by picking up a top smartwatch which should give you a general estimate as to how many calories you burn during your day, which you can then compare to the calories you consume.
+A handy way to track this is by picking up a fitness tracker which should give you a general estimate as to how many calories you burn during your day, which you can then compare to the calories you consume.